-The accumulation of credit cards over time can sometimes be too much to handle for many consumers.
-Whether you're having trouble keeping track of too many credit cards or want to cancel a card to avoid the temptation to overspend, or for other reasons, closing a credit card can actually have negative effects on a credit score.
+Juggling multiple credit cards over time can sometimes be too much to handle.
+Whether you're having trouble keeping track of too many credit cards or want to cancel a card to avoid the temptation to overspend, closing a credit card can actually have negative effects on a credit score.
 This is especially true if that credit card is one of your oldest cards and has a high credit limit.

-With so many households re-evaluating their finances and what's in their wallet in the wake of COVID, you may be considering whether you should close any of your credit cards.
+With many households re-evaluating their finances these days, you may be considering whether you should close any of your credit cards.
 Here are some things to consider before closing a card, and how to minimize the negative impact of a card cancellation on your credit score.

 How Credit Cards Impact Your Credit Score